dotdashav/odin-recipes/README.md

 # odin-recipes
-Aplication of the knowledge learn in The Odin Project
+Aplication of the knowledge learnt in The Odin Project